Sir William Congreve, 2nd Baronet: Congreve Rockets

 It has been suggested that Congreve may have adapted iron-cased gunpowder rockets for use by the British military from prototypes created by the Irish nationalist Robert Emmet during Emmet's Rebellion in 1803.
 But this seems far less likely given the fact that the British had been exposed to Indian rockets since 1780 at the latest, and that a vast quantity of unused rockets and their construction equipment fell into British hands at the end of the Anglo-Mysore Wars in 1799, 4 years before Emmet's rockets.

+Congreve began in 1804 by buying the best rockets on the London market, but found that their greatest range was only 600 yards.
+After spending several hundred pounds of his own money on experiments, he was able to make a rocket that would travel 1,500 yards.
+He then applied to Lord Chatham, the responsible minister in charge of the Ordnance Department, for permission to have some large rockets made at Woolwich.
+Permission was granted and several six-pounder rockets made on principles he had previously ascertained achieved a range of full two thousand yards.
+By the spring of 1806, he was producing 32-pounder rockets ranging 3,000 yards.

 Congreve first demonstrated solid fuel rockets at the Royal Arsenal in 1805.
 He considered his work sufficiently advanced to engage in two Royal Navy attacks on the French fleet at Boulogne, France, one that year and one the next.
 In 1807 Congreve and sixteen Ordnance Department civilian employees were present at the Bombardment of Copenhagen, during which 300 rockets contributed to the conflagration of the city.

 Congreve rockets were successfully used for the remainder of the Napoleonic Wars, with the most important employment of the weapon being at the Battle of Leipzig in 1813.
+In the Battle of Göhrde and at Leipzig, rockets fired from ground-mounted troughs at low trajectory proved fearsome weapons at close range.
 The "rockets' red glare" in the American national anthem describes their firing at Fort McHenry during the War of 1812.
 In January 1814 the Royal Artillery absorbed the various companies armed with rockets into two Rocket Troops within the Royal Horse Artillery.
 They remained in the arsenal of the United Kingdom until the 1850s.
-Congreve organized the impressive firework displays in London for the peace of 1814 and for the coronation of George IV in 1821.